danmcatee/web-basics/HTML.md

 <p> Lorem ips.. </p> <!-- Paragraphs for blocks of plain text -->
 <div> ... </div> <!-- A div tag, used very, very often.
 Especially for grouping elements -->
 <a href="catgif.jpg"> ... </a> <!-- A Link!
 The href part defines where it links to -->
-<input type="text"> <!-- Declare some kind of user input, in this case a text input.
+<input type="text"/> <!-- Declare some kind of user input, in this case a text input.
 Does not have a closing tag! -->
  ```

 ## Attributes